CP1404/Practicals/README.md

 ## Marking

 Assessment will be based on completing the tasks up to but not including the practice/extension section.
-You will be marked as follows:
+You will be marked according to the rubric, which is usually follows:

-- 4 = Excellent response to all requirements (Always aim for this!)
+- 100 = Excellent response to all requirements (Always aim for this!)
-- 3 = Good response to most or all requirements, but some omissions or problems
+- 75 = Good response to most or all requirements, but some omissions or problems
-- 2 = Reasonable response to some requirements, but some significant omissions or problems
+- 50 = Reasonable response to some requirements, but some significant omissions or problems
-- 1 = Reasonable response to at least one requirement, or LATE submission
+- 25 = Reasonable response to at least one requirement, or LATE submission
 - 0 = Minimal or no attempt
-- LATE practicals will receive 1 mark for decent work, or 0 marks for poor work. **Do not be late**.
+- LATE practicals will receive 25/100 for decent work, or 0 marks for poor work. **Do not be late**.

-For practicals that have a code review component, this part will be marked as follows:
+For practicals that require a code review, the prac work will be worth 80% and the code review worth 20%.
+Code reviews will be marked as follows:

-- 2 = Good code review with well-written, thoughtful comments
+- 100 = Good code review with well-written, thoughtful comments
-- 1 = Adequate code review
+- 50 = Adequate code review
 - 0 = No code review, or no URL submitted

 > [!NOTE]